Invasion of Elba: Invasion

-In the south, the main invasion force was approaching the island when, at 03:38, a signal flare was fired and the Germans opened fire on the landing craft.
-The Royal Navy Commandos of Able 1 and Oboe 3 Commando with Able 2 in reserve landed at 03:50.
-They approached the beach toward their objective: the heavily armed German flak ship Köln, which was berthed at Marina di Campo and had a commanding view of both beaches.

-This made its capture or destruction vital to the landings.
+In the south, the main invasion force was approaching the island when, at 3:38 a.m., a signal flare was fired and the Germans opened fire on the landing craft.
+The Royal Navy Commandos of Able 1 and Oboe 3 Commando with Able 2 in reserve landed at 3:50 a.m..
+They approached the beach toward their objective, the German flak ship Köln, which was berthed at Marina di Campo and had a commanding view of both beaches.
+The capture or destruction of the ship was vital to the landings.
 The A1 Commando were assigned the task of capturing the ship, while O3 Commando would defend the jetty from any attack by German reinforcements.
 The two landing craft of the Royal Navy Commandos entered the bay of Marina di Campo and made for the flak ship.
-They came under heavy fire before one landing craft was hit and ran aground; the landing craft managed to get alongside the flak ship before also being hit by gunfire.
+They came under massed fire before one landing craft was hit and ran aground; the landing craft managed to get alongside the flak ship before also being hit by gunfire.
 The men of A commando quickly captured Köln while O Commando secured the jetty.
 Both commandos now waited for the French to secure the village.

-The LCVPs carrying the French division beached right on time to be met by heavy machine gun and 88 mm fire.
-By 07:00, the German defences in the hills above Kodak Amber beach had forced the incoming landing craft to lay smoke and withdraw.
-The heavy defensive fire forced the follow-up waves of landing craft to divert to Kodak Green beach, which caused some congestion on the beachhead.
-Delays and German gunfire kept some landing craft off shore until 14:00.
+The LCVPs carrying the French division beached on time to be met by massed machine gun and 88 mm fire.
+By 7:00 a.m., the German defences in the hills above Kodak Amber beach had forced the incoming landing craft to lay smoke and withdraw.
+The defensive fire forced the follow-up waves of landing craft to divert to Kodak Green beach, which caused some congestion on the beachhead.
+Delays and German gunfire kept some landing craft off shore until 2:00 p.m..

-The Royal Navy Commandos—unaware of the diversion to the other beach—had to wait some hours before the French cleared the village and reached them.
-It was during this time that the Royal Navy Commandos suffered their greatest losses.
+The Commandos, unaware of the diversion to the other beach, had to wait some hours before the French cleared the village and reached them.
+It was during this time that the Commandos suffered their greatest losses.
 The commandos were under continuous artillery and small arms fire, which is believed to have set off two demolition charges on the jetty, blowing a 30 ft hole in the concrete structure.
 The force of the explosions killed almost all the commandos and their prisoners.
 It also set fire to Köln and exploded the ammunition stowed on board.

 Within two hours of the landings, French commandos had reached the crest of the 1300 ft Monte Tambone Ridge overlooking the landing areas.
-Portoferraio was taken by the 9th Division on 18 June, and the island was largely secured by the following day.
+Portoferraio was taken by the 9th Division on 18 June and the island was largely secured by the following day.
 Fighting in the hills between the Germans and the Senegalese colonial infantry was vicious, with the Senegalese employing flamethrowers to clear entrenched German troops.
 On 19 June, the German commander asked for permission to evacuate what was left of his forces.
-By the evening on 20 June, they had successfully evacuated 400 men to the mainland.
+By the evening on 20 June, they had evacuated 400 men to the mainland.